CrowCpp/Crow/docs/guides/streaming.md

 !!! note

     A response to a `HEAD` request never calls the provider: the headers are sent and the body is skipped.
+The completion handler still runs, with `clean == true`.

 !!! note